-Interim Ministry Partners (hereafter IMP), represented by a member of the IMP team, and the designated leaders of your church (hereafter “Leaders”) have agreed to enter into a short-term association (i.e., an “Interim Ministry”) for the purpose of strengthening and encouraging the church, charting directions for the future, and finding the new minister God is calling to serve the church.
+Interim Ministry Partners (hereafter “IMP”), represented by a member of the IMP team (hereafter “Representative”), and the designated leaders of your church (e.g., elders, staff, and/or leadership committee – hereafter “Leaders”) have agreed to enter into a short-term partnership (i.e., an “Interim Ministry”) for the purpose of strengthening/encouraging the church, charting directions for the future, and finding the new minister God is calling to serve the church.

 In this time of transition to a new minister, IMP has agreed to provide services associated with an “interim ministry” for your church.
-IMP will assign a Representative (identified below) who will serve as interim minister for your church during the period covered by this agreement (as specified in the document “Schedule for Next Quarter”).
+IMP will assign a Representative (identified below) who will serve as interim minister for your church during the period covered by this agreement (see next section).
 The duties of an interim minister are to include: 1) preaching and teaching, 2) providing competent consultation for the leaders of the church, and 3) monitoring/leading the search process for a new minister.

 - The IMP Representative will be present with your church every weekend his calendar allows and the church requires during the period of this agreement.
 The specific dates/weekends committed to during this period are specified in “Schedule for Next Quarter.”

-- Extending our agreement beyond the dates specified in the “Schedule for Next Quarter” will depend on your church’s need and your IMP Representative’s availability.
-We will evaluate the need for extensions of this agreement on a quarter-by-quarter basis.
+- Extending our agreement beyond the dates specified in the “Schedule for Next Quarter” will depend on your church’s need and our mutual evaluation of the adequacy of the services you are receiving from IMP.
+Your Representative will make himself available to your congregation for as long as his services are requested.
+As stated above, we will evaluate the need for extensions of this agreement on a quarter-by-quarter basis.